metricq/metricq-python/docs/metadata.rst

 :literal:`quantity` (`string`)
     The quantity being measured.
     Ideally this is the same as the last segment of the metric name, e.g. :literal:`"power"` or :literal:`"temperature"`.

+:literal:`chunkSize` (`number` or :literal:`null`)
+    The number of data points sent to the network in a single message, see :meth:`Source.chunk_size` and :meth:`Source.send`.

+    Setting this to :literal:`null` means that the chunk size is either not known or varies between messages.

+    This is useful for monitoring, as :literal:`rate` / :literal:`chunkSize`
+    gives an estimate of the expected message rate for a source.